wints/documentation/recipes/ab_testing_apptimize.md

 We've partnered with Apptimize to seamlessly provide different onboarding flows for users arriving through Branch links.
 You can design and test different user flows based off the data a Branch deeplink returns to you.

 Have a theory that users clicking Branch links right into a product page convert better than users clicking Branch links but must authenticate first?
-With our integration, you can define, measure, and prove your hypothesis.
+With our integration, you can define, measure, and prove your hypothesis!

 {% protip title="Still need to integrate Branch?" %}This guide assumes that you have already integrated Branch.
 If you need to integrate Branch still, jump to "[Integrating the SDK](/recipes/quickstart_guide/ios/)".
 {% endprotip %}

 ## How It Works

 Currently, both the Branch and Apptimize SDK are required to be integrated inside your mobile application.
-What happens is that you pre-define different routes through the Apptimize SDK, and when certain data surfaces through the Branch callback, Apptimize will trigger the code block tied to it, accordingly.
+Right now, you can define a campaign on Apptimize's dashboard, and have it filter and segment on values that come from the deeplink data of a Branch link.
+The easiest way to do this is to have an Apptimize call to send data inside the Branch initSesssion callback. **However, as long as Apptimize is aware of Branch data before an experiment is ran, you can define this however you'd like.**

 ## Set Up Apptimize